Astolat Dollhouse Castle: Other notable dollhouses

-Other notable dollhouses include Titania's Palace, which is on display in Denmark, Tara's Palace, which is on display in Ireland at the Tara's Palace Museum of Childhood in Powerscourt, and the Stettheimer dollhouse in New York City which is primarily known for its original miniature artwork.
+Other notable dollhouses include Titania's Palace, which is on display in Denmark, Tara's Palace, which is on display in Ireland at the Tara's Palace Museum of Childhood in Powerscourt Estate, and the Stettheimer Dollhouse in New York, United States, which is primarily known for its original miniature artwork.
 Queen Mary's Dolls' House in Windsor Castle in England includes contributions from many notable artists and craftsmen of the 1920s.